You are here

 At first, those engineers worked on a procedure to start the engine on gas.
 It ran on that fuel until the motor warmed up sufficiently to combust diesel.
-They dropped that concept, though, exploring a 24-volt starter to spin a high-compression engine fast enough for ignition.
+They dropped that concept, though, exploring instead a 24-volt starter to spin a high-compression engine over fast enough for ignition.
 In the meantime, they toiled over different combustion chamber designs that would deliver high enough compression to ignite diesel.

 The diligence Deere engineers put into their diesel paid immediate dividends when the R set fuel economy standards at the Nebraska Tractor Test.
-The tractor was a beast at lugging a load, developing 45¾ drawbar hp.
+And the tractor was a beast at lugging a load.
+Weighing 7,400 pounds, the R turned out a draft of 6,644 pounds in first gear, developing 45¾ drawbar horsepower.

 The R certainly was popular with farmers.
 In production for just five years, the R racked up over 21,000 units sold.
-True, those numbers pale next to the model A, whose sales topped 320,000.

-Deere management realized that the R represented the future of tractor horsepower.
+True, those numbers pale next to the Model A’s, whose sales topped 320,000.
+But Deere management realized that the R represented the future of tractor horsepower.
 So much so that it was replaced by not one, but two models: the 70 and the 80.

-The 70 Diesel hit first, in 1953, and before production of the R ceased.
+The 70 Diesel hit first, in 1953 and before production of the R ceased.
 The significance of this introduction lies in the fact that the tractor was Deere’s first row-crop diesel.

 Next came the 80

-The 70’s big brother, the model 80 Diesel, hit the market in 1955.
+The 70’s big brother, the Model 80 Diesel, hit the market in 1955.
 It incorporated many of the popular features introduced on the 70 such as the Powr-Trol hydraulic system, independent PTO, and power steering.

-Deere may have taken its time developing a diesel tractor, but by the 1958 introduction of the models 730 and 830 Diesel, the company’s course was well set as a diesel-engine tractor powerhouse.
+Deere may have taken its time developing a diesel tractor.
+But by the 1958 introduction of the Models 730 and 830 Diesel, the company’s course was well set as a diesel-engine tractor powerhouse.

 record breaking 730 diesel